You ask me if I’m ok.

 I don’t know how to say I’m not okay.

 The truth is, it’s easier this way.
-I enjoy this game I play with the world.
-Most days I really am fine.
-But getting through the bad days without a single person catching on to my act, well that’s just pure entertainment for me.
+It’s almost a game I play with the world.
+Most days I really am fine, truly.
+But getting through the bad days without a single person catching on to my act, well that’s just pure gold for me.
 A trophy if you will.
 Besides, if that’s what gets me through the bad days so I can have another good day, then so be it.

 Sometimes I have moments where I think I could spill my secrets.
 I could openly say exactly what I’m thinking, what I’m feeling, and how I truly am doing.